Community Research Institute at the Johnson Center

 Interactive Tools for Using Data

-Data offers a powerful way to better understand your neighborhood, plan for your community’s future, give more effectively, or evaluate what’s working in your organization’s grantmaking strategies.
-But making sense of data and using it in planning, grantwriting, and more is not always easy.
+Data offers a powerful way for you and your partners to better understand your neighborhood, plan for your community’s future, give more effectively, or evaluate what’s working in your organization’s strategies.
+But making sense of data, using it to plan new strategies, to secure or evaluate grants, and to track change over time is not always easy.

-That’s why we created a series of tools to help close the gap between the data that community members need and the change that they are working to make.
-These tools include data from government agencies, local organizations, community members, educational institutions, health systems, and other sources.
+That’s why we created a series of tools to help close the gap between the story your data tells and the outcomes you want to see.
+These tools include original data collected by the Community Research Institute, as well as data from government agencies, local organizations, community members, educational institutions, health systems, and other sources.